 Summer Law Abroad > Student Forms and Academic Rules

-Academic rules and policies.
-The CUA Law academic rules, Rules of Professional Conduct and the CUA Code of Student Conduct apply to CUA Law's Summer Abroad programs.
-All participants must abide by the Catholic University policies while studying in summer law abroad programs.
+Academic Rules and Policies: The CUA Law School Academic Rules, Rules of Professional Conduct, and the CUA Code of Student Conduct apply to CUA Law's Summer Abroad Programs.
+All Program participants must abide by these policies while studying in Summer Law Programs abroad.

-Before March 18, 2013: 100% of tuition, 100% housing fee and 100% of the program fee paid will be refunded to student.
+Before March 17, 2014: 100% of tuition, deposit and housing free paid will be refunded to student.
 Application fee will not be refunded.

-In signing the consent and release form, students verify that they have read the following:
+In signing the consent and release form, students verify that they have read and agree to comply with the following:

 Financial Aid Forms- Students must enroll in a minimum of 3 credits to be eligible for Financial Aid.

 Law students from other law schools should consult their school's financial aid office to determine what assistance may be available